 A compilation of relevant extracts of official texts was realised by the Language Policy Unit (revised in 2012).

-Surveys among Council of Europe member states in 2008 and 2010 show significant differences in approach among the states surveyed (Preliminary surveys had been carried out by ALTE.)
+Surveys among Council of Europe member states in 2008, 2010 and 2013 show significant differences in approach among the states surveyed

 While a number of countries provide language training for migrants without attaching specific language conditions to residence, others require adult migrants to demonstrate proficiency in the official language of the host country before granting long-term residence permits or citizenship.
 Some countries recommend or require attendance at language courses while others require an examination.
 In those countries where evidence of language proficiency is required, many examination and certification bodies responsible for language assessment of non nationals applying for a residence permit or citizenship use the levels of the Common European Framework of Reference for Languages (CEFR).
 These countries establish various levels (varying from A1 to B1/B2) and use and a range of practices for assessing the level of candidates.